SOFT2020-Test/Exam-Questions/README.md

 ## 1.7 Explain unit testing, and what characterizes it in contrast to other types of test.
 - ### What and Why?
+    **Unit tests are typically automated tests written and run by software developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.
+In procedural programming, a unit could be an entire module, but it is more commonly an individual function or procedure.**

     To ensure code quality and that units works
     - Testing software components
     - Testing functionality